aragon25/auto-installer/README.md

 ﻿# auto-installer

-A lightweight shell script to automatically run installer scripts and download/install `.deb` packages from GitHub Releases.
-The script looks for files in the same directory, executes `*-installer.sh` scripts (except itself) and installs any `.deb` files found.
+A lightweight shell script to automatically run installer scripts and install or deinstall '.deb' packages from the script directory and/or GitHub Releases.
+The script looks for files in the same directory, then:
+- run '*preinst.sh'/'*prerm.sh' scripts
+- download '.deb' files from GitHub Releases (from 'github.conf')
+- de-/install '.deb' files found in the script directory
+- run '*postinst.sh'/'*postrm.sh' scripts

 ---

 ## 📌 Features

-- Runs all `*-installer.sh` installer scripts in the script directory
+- Runs installer scripts in the script directory before and after Package de-/installation
 - Downloads `.deb` assets from GitHub Releases (configurable via `github.conf`)
 - Installs and removes `.deb` packages automatically (architecture checks)
 - Supports `--verbose`, `--quiet`, `--force`, `--install` and `--deinstall` options